GED Preparation Courses for Adults

 The best way to find GED preparation courses is to visit the GED Testing Services website, which is maintained by the American Council on Education (ACE).
-To do this, visit www.gedtestingservice.com, and type in 'Testers' in the search box at the top of the page.
-Scroll down and click on 'Locate a Testing Center'.
-From here, there are instructions on how to access the list compiled by GED Testing Services with America's Literacy Directory to contact a testing center near you.
+To do this, visit www.gedtestingservice.com and type in ''Locate a Prep Center'' in the search box at the top of the page.
+Scroll down and click on the matching search result.
+Instructions on how to access the list compiled by GED Testing Services with the National Literacy Directory and how to contact a prep or testing center near you can be accessed from here.
 Centers are organized by state and can be searched by zip code.

-Steck-Vaughn, a company offering preparation materials certified by GED Testing Services, offers practice tests, printed materials and other resources for purchase on the Houghton Mifflin Harcourt website (hmhco.com).
-Practice tests are available in English or Spanish.
+Steck-Vaughn, a company offering preparation materials certified by GED Testing Services, offers practice tests, printed materials, and other resources for purchase on the Houghton Mifflin Harcourt website (hmhco.com).
+These resources are available in English or Spanish.

-GED Connection, another GED Testing Services-approved organization, offers a complete multimedia preparation package, including 39 videos, five online programs and three printed workbooks.
-The organization's video's can be seen on most PBS stations.
+GED Connection, another GED Testing Services-approved organization, offers a complete preparation package that includes 39 video lessons, practice tests for each subject, and three workbooks.
+The organization's videos can be seen on most PBS stations.
 Visit the Kentucky Educational Television (KET) website at www.ket.org to find available videos.